 The examples set out below are included for illustration purposes only.
 The hypothetical Percentage Changes of the Reference Asset used to illustrate the calculation of the Payment at Maturity (rounded to two decimal places) are not estimates or forecasts of the Initial Level, the Final Level or the level of the Reference Asset on any trading day prior to the Maturity Date.
-All examples assume a Buffer Percentage of 20% (the Buffer Level is 80% of the Initial Level), a Leverage Factor of 150%, a Downside Multiplier of 1.25, the Maximum Redemption Amount of \$1,183.30 per \$1,000 in principal amount, and that a holder purchased Notes with an aggregate principal amount of \$1,000 and that no market disruption event occurs on the Valuation Date.
+All examples assume a hypothetical Maximum Redemption Amount of 155% (the midpoint of the range set forth above), and that a holder purchased Notes with an aggregate principal amount of \$1,000 and that no market disruption event occurs on the Valuation Date.

+Example 1

-Example 1-Calculation of the Payment at Maturity where the Percentage Change is positive.
+Calculation of the Payment at Maturity where the Percentage Change is negative.